 Students interested in the Cardiovascular Epidemiology Training Program should contact Ms. Fran Burman, Academic Program Manager, Department of Epidemiology - Phone: 410-955-3926; Email: email@example.com.

-Questions can be directed our training program administrator:
+Questions can be directed our training program coordinator:

 Johns Hopkins Bloomberg School of Public Health

 Baltimore, Maryland 21287

 For details on the stipend support provided visit the National Institutes of Health website.